-HBsAg products, including our 3-antigen HBV vaccines, are subject of a license agreement between Savient Pharmaceuticals Inc. and SciGen Ltd dated June 2004, (the "original Ferring License Agreement"). as subsequently amended and restated on October 18, 2022 (the "Amended and Restated Ferring License Agreement").
-This Amended and Restated Ferring License Agreement amends and restates certain of the terms relating to the manufacture and marketing of HBsAg products, which includes, among others, updates to the definition of net sales, and a reduction in the fixed royalty rate on net sales of HBsAg products ("Product") from seven percent (7%) to three and a half percent (3.5%) in consideration for the grant of the license to utilize genetically engineered CHO cells encoding the hepatitis B antigen and certain information related to the manufacture of hepatitis B vaccines.
-In connection with the Amended and Restated Ferring License Agreement, the Company has also agreed to act as the guarantor for SciVac's obligations under the Amended and Restated Ferring License Agreement is assigned to a third party, guarantor for SciVac's obligations that have accrued up until the date of such assignment.
+HBsAg products, including our 3-antigen HBV vaccines and VBI-2601, are subject of a license agreement between Savient Pharmaceuticals Inc. and SciGen Ltd dated June 2004, (the "original Ferring License Agreement"). as subsequently amended and restated on October 18, 2022 (the "Amended and Restated Ferring License Agreement amends and restates certain of the terms relating to the manufacture and marketing of HBsAg products, which includes, among others, updates to the definition of net sales, and a reduction in the fixed royalty rate on net sales of HBsAg products ("Product") from seven percent (7%) to three and a half percent (3.5%) in consideration for the grant of the license to utilize genetically engineered CHO cells encoding the hepatitis B antigen and certain information related to the manufacture of hepatitis B vaccines.
+In connection with the Amended and Restated Ferring License Agreement, or if the Amended and Restated Ferring License Agreement, or if the Amended and Restated Ferring License Agreement is assigned to a third party, guarantor for SciVac's obligations that have accrued up until the date of such assignment.